 The First National Bank Of Uniontown

-The First National Bank Of Uniontown in Kentucky printed $70,600 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1907 and stopped printing money in 1911, which equals a 5 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Uniontown issued 4 different types and denominations of national currency.
+The First National Bank Of Uniontown in Pennsylvania printed $1,300,450 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1864 and stopped printing money in 1915, which equals a 52 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Uniontown issued 11 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Uniontown was located in Union County.
-It was assigned charter number 8622.
+For the record, The First National Bank Of Uniontown was located in Fayette County.
+It was assigned charter number 270.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com